palantir/dialogue/README.md

 Each host has a concurrency limiter which protects servers by stopping requests getting out the door on the client-side.
 Permits are decreased after receiving 308 or 501-599 response, or encountering a network error (`IOException`).
-Otherwise, they are increased.
+429 or 500 responses have no change.
+Otherwise, permits are increased.

+Host limits are based on failures that indicate the target host overall is in a degraded state.

 #### Endpoint limits

 Each endpoint has a concurrency limiter which is distinct for each host.
-This allows servers to provide backpressure with additional specificity in the form of 429 status QoS responses.
+This allows servers to provide per-endpoint backpressure in the form of 429 status QoS responses.
 Permits are decreased after receiving a 429 or 500 response code.
-Otherwise, they are increased.
+501-599 responses have no change.
+Otherwise, permits are increased.

+Endpoint limits are based on failures that are coupled to an individual endpoint.

 ### Node selection strategies
 When configured with multiple uris, Dialogue has several strategies for choosing which upstream to route requests to.